tejaswinijudah/cellular-network-optimization/README.md

 * Evaluating multiple optimization strategies
 * Selecting the most cost-effective solution

+## Why This Project Stands Out

+This project goes beyond basic simulation by incorporating:
+- Cost-aware decision making
+- Multiple optimization strategies
+- Realistic constraints (power limits, environment effects)

+It reflects how telecom networks are optimized in real-world scenarios.

 ## Approach

 The system models a 2D city grid with different environments (urban, suburban, rural).
 Signal propagation is calculated based on distance, path loss, and noise.